chef/chef-web-docs/content/cookbook_wrapper.md

 To upload the cookbooks necessary to install Chef Supermarket, do the following:

-1. Install Berkshelf:
+1. Upload all cookbooks to the Chef Infra Server:

     ```bash
-    berks install
-    ```

-2. Change directories into `~/.berkshelf/cookbooks`:

-    ```bash
-    cd ~/.berkshelf/cookbooks
-    ```

-3. Upload all cookbooks to the Chef Infra Server:

-    ```bash
     knife cookbook upload -a
     ```

-4. Change directories into the location in which the wrapper cookbook was created:
+1. Change directories into the location in which the wrapper cookbook was created:

     ```bash
     cd path/to/wrapper/cookbook/
     ```

-5. Upload the wrapper cookbook to the Chef Infra Server:
+1. Upload the wrapper cookbook to the Chef Infra Server:

     ```bash
     knife cookbook upload -a